School of: Business

-Degree Type: Masters Degree
+Degree Type: Master's Degree

 Format: Hybrid | Online

-Student Type: Graduate Accelerated and Online
+Student Type: Graduate

 Warner Pacific University’s Master of Arts in Organizational Leadership (MAOL) degree is geared toward working adults with a few years of business experience who are ready to rise into management or executive roles.